pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 - [Firewall rules](#heading--Firewall-rules): setup firewall rules.

-MAAS Playbooks are available from a [repository](https://github.com/maas/MAAS-ansible-playbook).
-They will eventually be available through Ansible Galaxy.
+MAAS Playbooks will eventually be available through Ansible Galaxy.

 There is also a set of groups that will automate setting up specific sections of MAAS.
 For example, there is a PostgreSQL group that sets up the primary and secondary PostgreSQL roles, bypassing the need to run both playbooks individually.
 These groups include: